European shares rally as French vote sparks rush into banks, industrials

 Europe's main gauge of equity market anxiety, the Euro STOXX 50 Volatility index fell 7 points, wiping out the rapid surge it made this month when investors grew cautious in the run up to the French vote.

-"Nonetheless, we will remain vigilant going into the legislative elections," Auclair added.

-If he wins, Macron will need to secure a working parliamentary majority for his young party in June, and then seek broad popular support for labour reforms that are sure to meet resistance.

-Shares in French companies and banks saw the biggest gains across the region with the euro zone's bank index rising 6.8 percent to its highest level in 16 months and Paris blue chips hitting their highest since April 2015, up 4.6 percent.
+Shares in French companies and banks saw the biggest gains across the region with the euro zone's bank index rising more than 5 percent to its highest level in 16 months and Paris blue chips hitting their highest since April 2015.

+"French banks alongside European banks will likely be the biggest winners," said UniCredit analysts in a note.

 Brokers including Goldman Sachs, Citi and Kepler Cheuvreux all came out heavily in favour of European banks on Monday morning.